aws-samples/sample-q-index-cross-account-access/README.md

 ![User Management](assets/qbusiness-user-management.png)
 6. Select `Add groups and users` and search for the user or group from IAM IDC that you want to add for this

-### Setup data accessor (ISV) on Amazon Q Business on customer environment
+### Setup data accessor (ISV) in Amazon Q Business on customer environment

 1. Navigate to your Amazon Q Business application on AWS Management console
 2. Select `Data accessors` from the left menu, and select `Add data accessor`
-3. Select your data accessor from the list
+3. Select your data accessor from the list (If you don't have your ISV application registered as data accessor, (follow this post on the steps[https://aws.amazon.com/blogs/machine-learning/enhance-enterprise-productivity-for-your-llm-solution-by-becoming-an-amazon-q-business-data-accessor/]))
 ![Data Accessor](assets/data-accessor-setup.png)
 4. Select `All users with application access` on User access
 ![Data Accessor Setting](assets/data-accessor-setup2.png)